 obclient> ALTER TABLE tbl1 ADD C4 INT;

-Execute the DESCRIBE tbl1; command again to view the table structure of tbl1.
-The output is as follows, indicating that the C4 column has been added to the tbl1 table.
+Execute the DESCRIBE tbl1; statement again to view the table structure of tbl1.
+The output is as follows, indicating that the C4 column has been added to the end of the tbl1 table.

 +-------+--------------+------+------+---------+-------+